Joseph in Islam: Family reunion

-Joseph's entire family arrives in Egypt, and he raises his parents to his throne beside him as a sign of affection and esteem.
+Yusuf's entire family arrives in Egypt, and he raises his parents to his throne beside him as a sign of affection and esteem.
 His childhood dream comes true when he sees his parents and eleven brothers prostrating themselves before him in love, welcome and respect.
 Ibn Kathir writes that his mother had died, but al-Ṭabari says that she was alive.
-Joseph eventually dies in Egypt; when Moses leaves Egypt, he reportedly takes Joseph's coffin so he will be buried with his ancestors in Canaan.
+Yusuf eventually dies in Egypt; when Moses leaves Egypt, he reportedly takes Yusuf's coffin so he will be buried with his ancestors in Canaan.

 Death and burial

-According to Islamic tradition, Joseph is buried in Hebron next to the Cave of the Patriarchs, where a medieval structure known as the Castle of Joseph (قلعة يوسف) is located.
+According to Islamic tradition, Yusuf is buried in Hebron next to the Cave of the Patriarchs, where a medieval structure known as the Castle of Yusuf (قلعة يوسف) is located.